 Gideon Bresler is passionate about animals.
-As a teenager, he volunteered at London Zoo, in college he studied conservation biology, and then trained to be a game ranger in South Africa.
+As a teenager, he volunteered at London Zoo, in college he studied conservation biology, and then he trained to be a game ranger in South Africa.

 Later, his career took him in other directions—serving with the British Foreign Service in Switzerland, Afghanistan, and the U.S., joining the staff of a U.K.-based LGBT media company called PinkNews—but the work wasn’t as inspiring.